N0081K/gold-digger/README.md

 ## Settings profiles

-Currently you can use two settings profiles:
+Currently, you can use two settings profiles:

 * default profile named `local` with definitions in `gold_digger/settings/_settings_local.py`
 * production profile named `master` with definitions in `gold_digger/settings/_settings_master.py`